MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgAppCatalogTeamAppDefinitionBot.md

 ## SYNOPSIS
 Get the bot associated with a specific definition of the  TeamsApp.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaAppCatalogTeamAppDefinitionBot](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaAppCatalogTeamAppDefinitionBot?view=graph-powershell-beta)

 ## SYNTAX